-In 1558, Mary, Queen of Scots married Francis, the eldest son of French King Henry II and Catherine de Medicis.
-In 1559, Mary's husband was crowned Francis II, making Mary, Queen of Scots his queen consort.
+In 1558, Mary married Francis, the eldest son of French King Henry II and Catherine de Medicis.
+In 1559, Mary's husband was crowned Francis II, making Mary both the queen of Scotland and France's queen consort.
 Unfortunately, Francis died from an ear infection the year after he ascended to the throne, leaving Mary a widow at age 18.

 Henry Stewart, Earl of Darnley

-In 1565 Mary, Queen of Scots gave into infatuation and married her cousin, Henry Stewart, Earl of Darnley.
+In 1565 Mary gave into infatuation and married her cousin, Henry Stewart, Earl of Darnley.
 Mary's new husband was a grandson of Margaret Tudor; Mary uniting with a Tudor infuriated Elizabeth Tudor.
 Her marriage to Darnley also turned Mary's half-brother against her.